gbv/beaconspec/beacon.md

      target      |  target       |   target URI
 	 message     |  annotation   |   annotation

+Constructed source URI and target URI MUST be syntactically valid.
+Applications MUST ignore links with invalid URIs and SHOULD give a warning.
+Note that annotation tokens are always ignored if the `message` meta field does not contain the sequence `{annotation}`.
+Applications SHOULD give a warning in this case.

-Applications SHOULD ignore the meta fields `prefix`, `target`, and `message` after they have been used to construct a full link dump with mapping to RDF from a serialized Beacon file.
-In particular, applications MUST NOT differentiate between equal links constructed from different abbreviations.
+Applications MUST NOT differentiate between equal links constructed from different abbreviations.
-Equal links in one Beacon file SHOULD be ignored and it is RECOMMENDED to indicate duplicated links with a warning.

 For instance the following Beacon text file contains a single link:

      #PREFIX: http://example.org/
      #TARGET: http://example.com/